 The Honanki Heritage Site cliff dwelling and rock art site is located near the town of Sedona in north-central Arizona.
-Currently managed by the U.S. Forest Service under the Red Rock Pass Program, the site is open to the general public for visits seven days a week (closed Thanksgiving and Christmas) from 9:30 a.m. to 3 p.m.
+The site is managed by the U.S. Forest Service under the Red Rock Pass Program.
+Please review the Archaeological Site Etiquette Guide before your visit.

 The only facilities at Honanki are vault-type toilets.